 - Swirl olive oil in the pan to coat.
 Add onion, celery, and carrots and cook until beginning to soften.

-- Add garlic and turkey, and break apart with a spoon or spatula.
+- Add garlic, turkey, and spices, and break turkey apart with a spoon or spatula.
 Season with salt and pepper.

 - Cook until turkey is mostly cooked through, then add the crushed tomatoes, tomato paste, Worcestershire sauce, and herbs.
 Taste for seasoning, then turn heat to low.
 Let simmer until some liquid has cooked off and sauce is nice and thick!